arezazadeh/CapstoneProjectOnDiabetes/README.md

     ```
     The results suggest a very strong statistical difference between the two groups:

     - **t-statistic**: The t-statistic of approximately 138.28 is very high, which suggests a large difference in the means of the two groups relative to the variability within the groups.

     - **p-value**: A p-value of 0.0 is indicative of the results being extremely statistically significant.
 This means  that the likelihood of observing such extreme differences in "HbA1c_level" between the two groups (one with  "diabetes" equal to 1 and the other with "diabetes" equal to 0) purely by chance is virtually zero.

     Given these results, we would reject the null hypothesis, which assumes that there's no difference between the two groups.
 This indicates that there is a statistically significant difference in "HbA1c_level" between the group with  "diabetes" equal to 1 and the group with "diabetes" equal to 0.

-    The confidence interval we've calculated suggests that if the underlying population from which your samples are     drawn were subject to many additional samples, approximately 95% of those calculated intervals would contain the    true difference in means between the two populations.
+    The confidence interval we've calculated suggests that if the underlying population from which samples are drawn were subject to many additional samples, approximately 95% of those calculated intervals would contain the true difference in means between the two populations.

     The 95% confidence interval for the difference in mean HbA1c levels between the two groups (one with diabetes and one without) is \([1.5145, 1.5619]\).

     What this means is that we can be 95% confident that the true difference in average HbA1c levels between people with diabetes and people without diabetes in the overall population will fall within this range.

     Given the p-value of \(0.0\) in our t-test and this confidence interval that doesn't contain zero, it's safe to say that the difference in means is statistically significant.
 Therefore, we have strong evidence to conclude that the  average HbA1c levels are indeed different between the two groups.

 * **Pie Chart For HbA1c Level vs. Diabetes and Non-Diabetes**

     <img src="images/hba_pie01.png">

 ### 1.2.4 Blood Glucose Level Analysis
-* Blood Glucose Level Desity Plot
+* Blood Glucose Level Density Plot
     <img src="images/bg_density.png">

 * **Statistical Testing for Blood Glucose Level**